 Introduction Hey everyone, my name is Ellie Porfyridou, I am from Greece and soon to be graduate from Howest Digital Arts and Entertainment in Belgium.
 Facial Animation Studies with Andrew Klein.
 What are everybody's hair solutions? - Page 13.
 Quote: I know this is an old post, but the thread is still going.

 I was wondering what plugins you use today or if you know any good approaches or starting resources there.
 Hair is such a detailed area.
 Hair and Fur Reel 2011 - Sandeep Khedkar.
 Neil Gaiman's The Price - An Animated film by Christopher Salmon.
 Many of the comments I’ve received in response to these Production Blog posts have included some very positive remarks about the behind-the-scenes details and processes I’ve attempted to convey.

 With that in mind, I wanted to share the latest computer rendering of the “Narrator” (aka Mr. Neil Gaiman) character from The Price, and breakdown just how it was put together.
 As an artistic tool, computers are capable of creating truly astounding imagery; but as with all digital processes, you have to tell your box exactly what to do… and I do mean exactly.
 It is this aspect of CGI more than any other that causes those of us who attempt it to pull out the largest tufts of hair.
 Exasperation.
 So: the first step is to begin with an incredible digital model (please see Videoblog #04 for a peek at the superb work of Ryan Peterson).
 For help with this highly specialized and technical artistry, I was lucky enough to find the talented (and generous) Michael Hoopes.

 We’ll start with the skin.
 Really Need Hair Rendering tips for Maya Hair or Shave in Mental Ray.
 Yeah, a lot of my trouble seems to be from the computer processing power I have available.

 Just duel core computers, with 3-4 gigs of memory and on 32 bit windows, and we have about a weeks timeline to get everything out some how.
 Maxime, A likeness study.
 Suit Modelling & Texturing Adding some final details like Peach-fuzz and facial hairs.

-I did find myself constantly adjusting the curves position/shape and swapping hair systems around on various curves, even adding more additional ones. here's a capture of the curve setup and hairsystem.
+I basically created curves on one side of the head, varying in length and curvature.
 Female cinematic character.
 The model is solid, but there are other things which seem rushed.

 I'm not a fan of her hair, it looks too floaty, not oily enough, and her specular is too 'static', hair usually has more then a simple anistropic specular, usually two additive values that are of different colors, I don't see this going on.
 Try looking up for Kajya-Kay to see what I mean.
 Her face also fades in comparison, it looks blank, it's not defined well enough, the Diffuse is there but the micro details and specular don't read at all, not to mention, it looks she has a thick layer of dust on her face, this simply kills the looks.